 Instructor: Elise Peters

-3 PM, Friday / Location TBD
+3 PM, Friday / Location: Weber Hall Stage (UMD)

 In this workshop you will get to know and learn the basic structure of the smooth and elegant slängpolska .
 If you can walk, you can do this dance!
 During the session, Elise Peters will teach elements of the 3 components of the dance.